Cariscastockup/stock-up-the-farm-dashboards/src/components/README.md

 `chipTintColor`       |String          |False         |Color for text and icons.
 `chipBackgroundColor` |String          |False         |Color for the chip background..

+### DashboardCardContainer
+Contains the `DashBoardCard` components in the Dashboard Home Page.

 ### DashBoardTrendTable
-This component is built on top of the AppTable to summarize top data in the dashboard.
+This component is built on top of the `AppTable` to summarize top data in the dashboard.

 Props
 Name                    | Type           | Required     | Description